PGA TOUR SIGNATURE EVENT

 Score: 199 (54-hole finish)

 Congratulations to Wyndham Clark for not only winning the 2024 AT&T Pebble Beach Pro-Am, but for making history at Pebble Beach.
 Tied for 23rd heading into Saturday’s third round, he ended the day in first place with a 12-under 60, setting the course record for the lowest score ever at Pebble Beach Golf Links.
-While this year’s circumstances didn’t allow for a traditional conclusion, we congratulate him for an incredible, historic week and a well-deserved victory.
+While 2024’s circumstances didn’t allow for a traditional conclusion, we congratulate him for an incredible, historic week and a well-deserved victory.

 Tournament Pro-Am Winners: Rory McIlroy and Jeff Rhodes